 Unitil - The proposed revisions to shift the focus of GSEP from pipeline replacement to repair are not consistent with the fundamental purpose of the statute and the public policy which underpins it.
 Namely, the elimination of all leak-prone infrastructure to maintain a safe and reliable gas distribution system and reduce greenhouse gas emissions.
 A shift in policy that prioritizes repair over replacement does not reduce the risk that leak-prone pipe poses to people, property, and the environment.
 As required by 49 CFR §192 Subpart P, the Company must implement a Distribution Integrity Management Program (“DIMP) that requires operators to identify threats and implement measures designed to reduce risk from failure of its gas distribution system.
 In Unitil’s Massachusetts gas distribution system, leak prone pipe represents a small percentage of the system, but accounts for a high percentage of the hazardous leaks.
 The gas leaks on leak-prone pipe are a result of material failure (e.g., corrosion, graphitization, cast iron breaks) and the only way to reduce the risk from material failure is replacement.
 To emphasize repair over replacement is inconsistent with the requirements of the DIMP program and will not reduce risk.
 This also is inconsistent with the statutory mandate for the GSEP Working Group, which makes clear that any change to G.L. c.
 164, § 145 must enable natural gas local distribution companies to maintain a safe and reliable gas distribution system.
 Moreover, it is more cost-effective and in the best interest of customers to replace pipe segments rather than undertaking extensive repairs which only serve to defer inevitable replacements.

-Includes reference to “leak-prone” meter sets and other ancillary facilities

-Proposed by: EEA Agencies

-Proposal Statement: Withdrawn - Based on the LDCs’ indication that meter sets do not refer to customer meters (which are already required under other state law to be replaced every seven years), the EEA Agencies withdraw this proposal.

-Supported by: LEAN/NCLC; Conservation Law Foundation

-Opposed by: NEGWA/USW; HEET; Eversource; Liberty; National Grid; Unitil

-Statements in Opposition:

-NEGWA/USW – need clarification as to why this was added.

-HEET - Meter sets are replaced every seven years by statute and therefore do not get old enough to be considered leak prone.

-Eversource - Meter sets are not considered leak prone.
-Meter sets are replaced with leak prone services when replacing the GSEP-eligible leak-prone infrastructure.

-Liberty - Opposes this proposed revision.
-Simply, there is no such thing as a “leak-prone” meter set, though it may be appropriate to replace meter sets associated with leak-prone services when replacing the GSEP-eligible leak-prone infrastructure.

-National Grid - Meter sets are not categorized as leak prone or not leak prone and may need to be replaced as part of a service replacement or transfer required to complete a GSEP project and the cost associated with the replacement should be included in GSEP.

-Unitil - The proposed language should be rejected because there is no such thing as a “leak-prone” meter set.
-The existing statutory language should not be changed because it properly accounts for the replacement of meter sets that are associated with leak-prone, GSEP-eligible services.

 Requires alignment with GHG emissions limits in Chapter 21N